GoogleChrome/web.dev/content/secure/cross-origin-resource-sharing/index.md

 <strong>Sample Response header</strong>
 <pre>Content-Encoding: gzip
 Cache-Control: no-cache </pre>
-Above is same as saying "It is encoded with gzip.
+Above is same as saying "Data is encoded with gzip.
 Do not cache this please"

 <tr>
     <td>Body</td>